-When you arrive in Denmark to start your work at SDU, it is also very important that you get a Danish bank account (Nemkonto) as soon as possible.
+When you arrive in Denmark to start your work at SDU, you need a Danish bank account as soon as possible.
 This enables SDU to transfer your salary to your account.

 To establish an account at a Danish bank you must first get a CPR number and receive your yellow health card.
 The bank can then help you set up a NemKonto, which is a public payment system that enables the authorities to transfer money to you.

 If you do not take up residence in Denmark and get a CPR-number you can have your foreign bank account assigned as a Nemkonto.
 You can find the registration form and the instructions here, and you can read more about NemKonto at Life in Denmark's website.